Employment Protection (Consolidation) Act 1978

 The Employment Protection (Consolidation) Act 1978 (c.
-44) was an Act of the Parliament of the United Kingdom which formed a central part of UK labour law.
+44) is an act of the Parliament of the United Kingdom which formed a central part of UK labour law.
 It consolidated two earlier pieces of legislation, the Contracts of Employment Act 1963 and the Redundancy Payments Act 1965.

-The Act was partially repealed by the Employment Act 1982, and remaining clauses were repealed and replaced by the Employment Rights Act 1996.
+The act was partially repealed by the Employment Act 1982, and the remaining clauses were repealed and replaced by the Employment Rights Act 1996.

+Provisions

+In 1994, the act was found to indirectly discriminate against women, and was therefore incompatible with European Community law.

+Religious ministers were not protected by the act.

+Ill-health was a permitted reason for dismissal.

+Repealed enactments

+Section 159(3) of the act repealed 29 enactments, listed in schedule 17 to the act.